0xThresh/web3-docker-quickstart/README.md

 In web3, this is especially useful in situations where your code needs access to a wallet's private key that's stored on your system.
 In our example, we are storing our `.env` file in the `mnt/` directory.
 In order to grant our container access to our `.env` file, we'll run a `docker run` command that includes the `-v` flag, as shown below:
 `docker run -d -p 8080:8080 -v "$(pwd)"/mnt:/opt/express/secret --name mounted-express docker-express`

+In order to check that our mount is valid, we can use the command below:
+`docker exec mounted-express cat /opt/express/secret/.env`